The Life of a Begonia Petal

 He heaved another sigh.
 "I know, I know… But I still don't want it to happen."

 His Thea wrapped her arms around him on this beautiful summer day.
-She kissed the top of his head.
+She kissed the top of his head, which was in reach only because she was standing stairs above him.
 "James, I love you.
 My graduating Hogwarts does not and will not change that."

 He gazed up into the witch's warm black eyes and slowly grinned.
 "My father laughed at me when I told my family about you.
 My Grandmum Lily had been older than Granddad James, you see."